jellehermsen/jel/README.md

 also gives you a list of events.
 These events can be regarded as side effects for the screen or the disk, that have not been executed yet.
 This list of events is folded over the state record using the *handleEvent* function you can find in **Event.hs**.
-These events encompass everything from saving the file to disk to moving the cursor or changing some text.

 If you look at the design linearly you see that I've tried to seperate the editor in a couple of different layers.
 The first layer are the commands you enter.
 These can be gradually build up, like you're used to in VI.
-When a command is completely built it can result in an action.
-There's a large variety of actions, but eventually they all boil down to only a couple of actual events.
-So for example there's an action for moving the cursor a page down, or to the first none whitespace character, but when translated into an event there's only one "move the cursor" event.
+When a command is completely built it can result in a list of actions.
+These actions are handled and might result some events like writing to disk.

 By making this layered separation I hope that I'll be able to define all the functionality in a pretty straightforward fashion, without too much